 Everyone should brush for two full minutes (one minute up top, the other minute on the bottom teeth), regardless of whether you’re young or young at heart, .
 Set your kitchen egg timer (or stopwatch) for one minute (for each side) and make up a funny dance, keep a race-car style commentary on how the toothbrush is rounding the top of the gums, whatever you can do to entertain your child for that 60 seconds.
 There are even digital toothbrushes on the market that play music for the duration that your child needs to brush.

 A Little Sibling Rivalry:

 Don’t forget the power of the brother or sister!
-Turn your bathroom into a Battle Royale for Brushing.
+Turn your bathroom into a Battle Royal for Brushing.
 Are there “cavity creeps” lurking in the corners of your child’s mouth they need to find and destroy before their sibling finds theirs?
 A sticker or just a pat on the back goes a long way towards encouragement to get your child to brush their teeth.

 Do you have your own special method for getting your kids to brush?
 Comment below and share it with us!

 In addition to this topic, we’re pleased to offer a FREE report that provides information vital to you and your child forming good dental habits.
 Why not get your copy now?
 Getting Started With Your Child’s Oral Health, A Parent’s Guide, is just a click away.
 And it’s absolutely FREE.